Nancy Khedouri

-Biography
+Early life and family

 The Khedouris family are one of the Jewish families in Bahrain, a family of importers of tablecloths and linens.
 Her direct family is third generation in Bahrain, and she is the cousin of Houda Nonoo, the Bahraini Ambassador to the United States from 2008 to 2013.
+In her 2007 book From Our Beginning to Present Day, she documented the history of Bahraini Jews from the first settlers (late 1880s) to present days.

-In her 2007 book From Our Beginning to Present Day, she documented the history of Bahraini Jews from the first settlers (late 1880s) to our days.
+Political career

 In 2010, Nancy Khedouri became a member of the National Assembly of Bahrain.
 She has worked on smoothening relationships with Israel by appearing publicly with political figures such as Yisrael Katz.
 In April 2017, she represented her country at the World Jewish Congress.